Seagate/cortx/metrics/README.md

 The main scripts in this folder are the following:
 1. **[scrape_metrics.py](scrape_metrics.py)**
-    * This is the main worker program that crawls github and puts a ton of into into pickles
+    * This is the main worker program that crawls github and puts a ton of info into pickles
     * It creates two main pickles: one for actions and one for people

 2. **[get_personal_activity.py](get_personal_activity.py)**